-The Project Area is located in one littoral cell, and is comprised of Reaches 8, 9 and 10.
+The Project Area is comprised of three littoral cells, Reaches 8, 9 and 10.
 Each Reach represents an area with uninterrupted littoral transport and different coastal management considerations.
 Reach 8 extends from the Lake Worth pier to the southern boundary of the Town of Palm Beach limit.
 Reach 9 includes the Town of South Palm Beach and Lantana.
-Reach 10 includes the northern end of the Town of Manalapan.
+Reach 10 includes a portion of the Town of Manalapan.
 The recent behavior of the reaches is described in the following paragraphs.